raulmorenogaldon/raulmorenogaldon.github.io/README.md

 # Portfolio Site

-# Personal portfolio website showcasing projects, skills, and contact information.
+A modern, performant portfolio website built with React, TypeScript, and Vite, featuring a custom content management system for showcasing software engineering projects with rich, detailed case studies.

 # Table of Contents
 - [Overview](#overview)